By Robert Aveson

 Next morning I started out again in search of employment.
 It appeared strange there should be numerous advertisements for boys wanted in many stores, but whenever I applied they always made some excuse.

 For two long days I had tramped the streets, applying at stores of various kinds; I was anxious and willing to work but could not obtain any.
-All the money I had borrowed was spent—every cent—for traveling expenses, food, etc. And here was I in a strange country, without home or friends, and worst of all, no money.
+All the money I had borrowed was spent--every cent--for traveling expenses, food, etc. And here was I in a strange country, without home or friends, and worst of all, no money.
 What was I to do?
-My situation was a trying one: I had left home, friends and employer, thing to easily obtain employment and earn enough, with that deposited with the Perpetual Emigration Fund to emigrate next year to the frontier.
+My situation was a trying one: I had left home, friends and employer, thinking to easily obtain employment and earn enough, with that deposited with the Perpetual Emigration Fund to emigrate next year to the frontier.

 Conversing with Brother Cluff he asked me why I did not go to New York.
 I replied that I might as well stay in Glasgow, because if I went there, I should not arrive in time to go with the Saints on the cars to Wyoming, the last ship having left three weeks previous.